Add Heading Blocks with Anchor Targets in Wagtail

 ....

-The HeadingBlock is declared as optional with available heading sizes ranging from h3 to h5, defaulting to h4, and default center alignment.
+In this example, the HeadingBlock is declared as an optional child block with available heading sizes ranging from h3 to h5, defaulting to h4, and default center alignment.
+If the HeadingBlock child blocks had been declared as class attributes, changing these default values on a per use case like this would not have been possible.

 The custom clean() method uses the validators.slug() method to check if the anchor_id is a valid slug (if supplied) before calling the StructBlock super().clean() method: